1. How do I know if I’m a Sex and Love Addict?

 5. Where is there a meeting?

 On our website, we have a list of all meetings in the Greater Delaware Valley, under “Meetings”.
-There is an on-line map and downloadable PDF list of over 30 meetings.
+The list is viewable as a list or as an interactive map.
 There is also a complete list (which must be requested via e-mail) with over 70 meetings.
 Most meetings on the full list, show a contact person, a fellow member who attends meetings, who can either help you feel comfortable attending the meeting, or help you to find it.
 If you can’t attend a meeting in person, there are online and phone meetings available.
 They are posted on the home page.

 6. What are meetings like?